What's on My Network? Using Large Language Models to Identify Real-World IoT Devices at Scale: Method

 We observe three clear trends.
-First, Chain-of-Thought (CoT) prompting consistently improves alignment with manual labels across all models; for instance, LLaMA 3.1 70B rises from $\kappa = 0.6484$ (\textit{Separate}) to $0.7492$ when CoT is applied in the same configuration (\textit{Separate + CoT}).
+First, Chain-of-Thought (CoT) prompting consistently improves alignment with expert annotations across all models; for instance, LLaMA 3.1 70B rises from $\kappa = 0.6484$ (\textit{Separate}) to $0.7492$ when CoT is applied in the same configuration (\textit{Separate + CoT}).
 Second, Gemini 1.5 Pro achieves the strongest overall agreement, peaking at $\kappa = 0.8383$ under the \textit{Joint + CoT} setup.
-Finally, hostname disambiguation via Brave Search provides only marginal benefit in non-CoT settings—e.g., LLaMA 3.1 70B nudges from $\kappa = 0.6484$ (\textit{Separate}) to $0.6644$ (\textit{Brave})—but sharply degrades performance when paired with CoT prompting, with GPT-4o dropping from $\kappa = 0.8233$ (\textit{Joint + CoT}) to $0.2664$ (\textit{Brave + CoT}).
+Third, hostname disambiguation via Brave Search provides only marginal benefit in non-CoT settings—e.g., LLaMA 3.1 70B nudges from $\kappa = 0.6484$ (\textit{Separate}) to $0.6644$ (\textit{Brave})—but sharply degrades performance when paired with CoT prompting, with GPT-4o dropping from $\kappa = 0.8233$ (\textit{Joint + CoT}) to $0.2664$ (\textit{Brave + CoT}).
 Port information yields no measurable gains in any configuration.

-We observe that lookup-based augmentation \textit{(Brave)} tends to inject high-variance textual content, frequently dominated by market- ing-oriented language and often redundant with existing structured metadata.
-We hypothesize that this degrades model performance by diluting core predictive signals---particularly under CoT prompting, where verbose inputs increase the risk of reasoning drift.
-In contrast, compact and semantically aligned prompts enable more focused reasoning over trusted fields.
+We observe that lookup-based augmentation \textit{(Brave)} tends to inject high-variance textual content, often dominated by marketing language.
+This dilutes core predictive signals—especially under CoT prompting, where verbose inputs increase the risk of reasoning drift.
+In contrast, compact, semantically aligned prompts support more stable reasoning over trusted fields.
 These findings underscore the tradeoff between external augmentation and input fidelity.

-All LLM configurations consistently outperform a leading lookup‑ based device‑identification API ($\kappa = 0.21$), the current state‑of‑the‑ art system for device identification and our baseline benchmark.
-Its performance is constrained by two key factors: (i) coverage gaps—only $\sim$36\% of devices in the testbed return any labels; and (ii) systematic mislabeling, even for `known’ devices.
-For example, it labeled \textit{Wink} as \textit{Phone, Tablet or Wearable/Generic Android/Samsung Android} and \textit{NVIDIA Shield TV} simply as \textit{Operating System/Linux OS}.
-By contrast, prompt‑based pseudo‑labeling adapts to new vendors and device classes, reframing device identification as an adaptive, model‑driven task.
+All LLM configurations\footnote{All Stage-1 outputs were generated using \texttt{temperature = 0.3}, \texttt{top-p = 0.9}, \texttt{max\_output\_tokens = 300}, a fixed seed (42), and an MD5-keyed prompt cache that guarantees deterministic pseudo-labels for identical prompts.} consistently outperform Fingerbank ($\kappa = 0.21$), the current state‑of‑the‑art system for lookup‑based device identification that serves as our baseline benchmark.
+Fingerbank’s performance is constrained by two key factors: (i) coverage gaps—only $\sim$36\% of devices in the testbed return any labels; and (ii) systematic mislabeling, even for nominally “known” devices (e.g., classifying \emph{Wink} as a generic Samsung Android phone, or \emph{NVIDIA Shield TV} as “Linux OS”).
+In contrast, prompt-based pseudo-labeling generalizes to new vendors and device classes and treats identification as a model-driven semantic inference task rather than a static lookup problem.